Przemysław Pitry

-Przemysław Pitry (born 11 September 1981) is a Polish football manager and former professional player, currently serving as an assistant coach of GKS Tychy.
+Przemysław Pitry (born 11 September 1981) is a Polish professional footballer and manager, currently playing for IV liga club LKS Jawiszowice and serving as the coach of GKS Tychy's under-19 team.

-Career
+Club career

 He also played for Zagłębie Sosnowiec and Amica Wronki.

 On 5 October 2018, Pitry signed for Rymer Rybnik.
-In the summer 2019, Pitry then joined LKS Jawiszowice.
+In the summer of 2019, Pitry joined LKS Jawiszowice.
 The club announced on 16 December 2019, that Pitry would be the club's new manager.

-National team
+International career

-Pitry was called upon for the Poland national football team, but has not played in any official game so far.
+Pitry was called up to the Poland national team, but has not played in any official game so far.
 His only game in a Polish jersey was a charity game versus Górny Śląsk in December 2006.